lammers1997/StructuralMaterialLibrary/README.md

 Back-end:

-- REST API with Node.js
+- REST API with Node and Express
 - MongoDB as database